Would you like to learn in my classes?

 “Mathematical Techniques for Computer Science” (COMP11120).
 Examples classes coordinator.
 School of Computer Science, The University of Manchester, UK.
 Courses 2017-2019.
 This course covered discrete mathematics, probability, calculus, analysis, logics, linear algebra.

 Tutorial classes to first-year undergraduate students under the inquiry-based learning course “First Year Team Project” (COMP10120).
 Lecturer to a group, personal tutor/mentor.
 School of Computer Science, The University of Manchester, UK.
 2011-2019.
 In these tutorials, we discussed a wide range of topics of computer science and engineering, including: team work, ethics at work, intellectual property, professional issues, programming, use of Latex, web development and design, databases, and scientific writing and communication.

 Tutorials to second-year undergraduate students.
 One-to-one meetings, personal tutor/mentor.
 School of Computer Science, The University of Manchester, UK.
 2015-2019.
 We covered career development, employability, job seeking, course issues, and students’ well-being and performance.

 “Research Methods and Professional Skills” (COMP60990).
 School of Computer Science, The University of Manchester, UK.
 2008-2019.
 One-to-one tutorials, personal tutor/mentor plus marking, MSc project supervisor.

 “Third Year Project Laboratory” (COMP30030, COMP30040).
 One-to-one weekly tutorials, 3rd-year project supervisor, personal tutor/mentor plus marking.
 School of Computer Science, The University of Manchester, UK.
 2010-2019.
-I have supervised 26 final-year BSc/MEng projects to date.
+I supervised 26 final-year BSc/MEng projects in Manchester.
 Most of my undergraduate students develop research projects related to neuronal networks in the human brain, collective dynamics/intelligence, synchronisation, Alan Turing’s morphogenesis, complex networks, dynamical systems analysis, automated verification, formal methods of computer science, hybrid dynamical systems, and swarming and flocking algorithms.
 They were always amongst the best projects in the School of Computer Science, and three of them were awarded the AT&T Prize for the best final-year undergraduate project.

 Mentor, supervisor and teaching assistant recruitment and organisation committee.
 The Neuromatch Academy.
 This is an online School for Computational Neuroscience.
 Organisers: University of Pennsylvania, UC Irvine, Queen’s University (Canada), PennState University, University of Minnesota, IEEE Brain Initiative.
 2020.